Rohith1110/REInstruct_Implementation/README.md

 ## Installation Instructions

-The implementation has been set up in Google Colab.
 To install the necessary dependencies, use the following commands:

 Language:
 ```